-Department of Forestry, Fisheries and the Environment Environmental Authorisation Reg.
-No. 14/12/16/3/3/2/2365 Activity number Activity description Listina Notice 3 Listing Notice 3, Item 10(g)(ii): The Facility will require storage and handling of a The development and related operation of facilities or dangerous goods, including fuel, cement and infrastructure for the storage, or storage and handling chemical storage onsite up to but not exceeding 500 of a dangerous good, where such storage occurs in m3, located within 100m from the edge of a containers with a combined capacity of 30 but not watercourse or wetland. exceeding 80 cubic meters. g.
+Environmental Authorisation Reg.
+No. 14/12/16/3/3/2/2366 Activity number Activity description Listing Notice 3 Listing Notice 3, Item 10(g)(ii): The Facility will require storage and handling of a The development and related operation of facilities or dangerous goods, including fuel, cement and infrastructure for the storage, or storage and handling chemical storage onsite up to but not exceeding 500 of a dangerous good, where such storage occurs in m, located within 100m from the edge of a containers with a combined capacity of 30 but not watercourse or wetland. exceeding 80 cubic meters. g.
 Northern Cape ii.
-Areas within a watercourse or wetland: or within 100 metres from the edge of a watercourse or wetland: Listing Notice 3, Item 12(g)(ii): The development of the Facility will require the The clearance of an area of 300 square metres or clearance of more than 300m2 of vegetation within more of indigenous vegetation except where such ESA (NC CBA, 2016) located within the project site. clearance of indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan g.
+Areas within a watercourse or wetland; or within 100 metres from the edge of a watercourse or wetland: Listing Notice 3, Item 12(g)(ii): The development of the Facility will require the The clearance of an area of 300 square metres or clearance of more than 300m of vegetation within more of indigenous vegetation except where such ESA (NC CBA, 2016) located within the project site. clearance of indigenous vegetation is required for maintenance purposes undertaken in accordance with a maintenance management plan g.
 Northern Cape (ii).
 Within critical biodiversity areas identified in bioregional plans Listing Notice 3, Item 18(g)(ii)(ii) The widening of a road by more than 4 metres, or the Transport of large infrastructure components related lengthening of a road by more than 1 kilometre. to the facility will require the widening of existing g.
-Northern Cape access and/or internal roads by up to 14m, and as described in the Environmental Impact Assessment Report (EIAR) dated March 2024 at:
+Northern Cape access and/or internal roads by up to 14m, and ii.
+Outside urban areas: lengthening collectively exceeding 1km in length, (ii) Areas within a watercourse or wetland; or within thereby exceeding the threshold values and 100 metres from the edge of a watercourse or triggering this activity, collectively located within the wetland; or delineated extent, or within 100 metres from the edge as described in the Environmental Impact Assessment Report (EIAR) dated March 2024 at: